André de Kruijff

 Andries Johannes (André) de Kruijff (9 April 1895 – 29 November 1964) was a Dutch footballer.
 He played in one match for the Netherlands national football team in 1921.

 Personal life

 André was born in Amsterdam, the son of Dirk Willem de Kruijff and Francisca Henriëtta Maria Borghols.
-He was married to Johanna Geertruida Smit and had two children.
+He was married to Johanna Geertruida Smit and had 4 children (Anneke de Kruijff, Rob de Kruijff and the twins Nelleke and Riet de Kruijff.